-All Barberton Schools enrollments are done at the Administration Building, 479 Norton Ave, Barberton 44203.
-Any questions about enrollment should be directed to the registrar (330-753-1025).
+All Barberton Schools enrollments are done at the Administration Building, 633 Brady Ave, Barberton 44203.
+Please complete online registration through InfoSnap which can be found at www.barbertonschools.org.
+After completion of Info Snap please contact your Barberton Board of Education to complete registration.
+Any questions about enrollment should be directed to the Administration Office at 330-753-1025.